johnnyonline/robowoofy-ng/README.md

 ## Setting up the Repository

-If you want to use Robowoofy as to queue txns to your own Safe:
+If you want to use Robowoofy to queue txns to your own Safe:

 1. **Use this repo as a template**
    - Click **“Use this template”** on GitHub (top right of the repo)